AckerApple/ack-pug-bundler/README.md

 - @pugFilePath: read path source
 - @outputPath: file path to write to. default=pugFilePath
-- @options:{asOneFile, outType}
+- @options:{asJsonFile, asOneFile, outType}
+> asJsonFile: controls output as being just one json file (! this is where the money is !)
-> asOneFile: controls output style and file name of single bundling mode
+> asOneFile: controls output style and file name of single bundling mode.
+In most cases, asJsonFile, is the best way to go.
 > outType: common or ecma6. default=ecma6